 The City of Philadelphia is rich in history, culture, and green space.
 Philadelphia hosts the largest maintained city park in the country (over 10,000 acres).
 The Philadelphia Outward Bound School is located in East Fairmount Park, which serves as a convenient base camp and starting location to all of our wilderness, urban, and circuit expeditions.
 All of our one-day programs are located either at the James McLane Family Challenge Course at The Discovery Center or at our Wissahickon Valley Park High Ropes Course.

-The Delaware Water Gap National Recreation Area, Pennsylvania / New Jersey
+Delaware Water Gap National Recreation Area, PA/NJ

 The Delaware Water Gap National Recreation Area encompasses 67,000 acres of mountain ridge, forest and floodplain on both sides of the Delaware River in the states of New Jersey and Pennsylvania.
 From the southern end of the park, you can view the S-shaped chasm of the Delaware Water Gap, where the river cuts a twisting path through 1,400-foot Kittatinny Ridge.
 Within the river watershed, travelers discover steep wooded-and-rock slopes, bountiful rhododendron, dark hallows, tinsel-like ravines and tumbling waterfalls.